Gabriel-Huang/SUTD_SecondHandGoods_Platform/README.md

 ### 1. Topic:
 Implementation of an online marketplace for buying and selling new and secondhand goods among SUTD.
 Create a web application with a database backend using Django that implements features described below.
 The server can run both on local machine and online.
 ### 2. Features to be included (equivalent to the original topic):

-- 1. Registration: Login-name(unique), password.
+1. Registration: Login-name(unique), password.
 (Use Django’s auth mode and session DB module for this.)
-- 2. Ordering: After registration, a user can order items that are available on the platform. (multiple copies, multiple times of ordering)
+2. Ordering: After registration, a user can order items that are available on the platform.
+One user can only buy one product at one time.(Enable multiple copies, multiple times of ordering)
-- 3. Selling: After registration, a user can post his/her item onto the platform, with a specified name, price, quantity, category, and description. (contact info??) (categories are arranged in parent-child hierarchy: we will have some big categories on the top level and some small categories under each of them)
+3. User record:
+Upon user demand, the full record of a user can be seen from the user profile page:
+    1. his/her account information
+    2. his/her full history of orders (product name, seller name and order status)
+    3. his/her full history of feedbacks
+    4. the list of all the feedbacks he/she ranked with respect to usefulness
+    5. If the user is a seller:
+    * his/her product list with selling status and record
+    * Feedbacks he/she get from other users
 - 4. Seller can edit product Info: (Arrival of more copies) Sellers are able to modify the quantity of the item that they are selling (School Concert ticket,
-- 5. User record: upon user demand, following info will be printed:
-+ His/her account information
-+ His/her full history of orders (product name, price, order quantity, order date)
-+ His/her full history of feedbacks
-+ List of all the feedback he/she ranked with respect to usefulness
 - 6. Feedback recordings: Users can rate or leave a short comment on a seller’ public profile -> No changes are allowed; only one feedback per user per product is allowed.
 - 7. Comment ratings: users can access a seller’s public profile and rate a comment according to this seller (numerical score 0,1 or 2)
 > 8. Goods browsing: Users can browse through items by selecting a specific category.
 A user can also specify that the results are to be sorted by price or average rating of the seller.
 We may also implement a keyword searching interface to make the search result more concrete.